anandi42/GaCD_Project/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-  Each of the features above had a `mean()` and `std()` value, which were extracted and then averaged at each subject/activity type.
+  Each of the features above had a `mean()` and `std()` value, which were extracted and then averaged at each subject-activity combination.
 The names of the features were slightly modified to get rid of special characters () and - just to make manipulating the variables in the dataset a little cleaner.